ShivamP2050/FBLA-Coding-and-Programming/README.md

 After the admin selects one of these events, the program will begin asking for student logins.
 This is because before a student can enter the event, they must login with the tracker so that they can be rewarded for their attendance.
 At the end of each quarter, the students with the 1st, 2nd, and 3rd highest attendance scores in each grade will receieve a reward.
-They are listed below
+They are listed below.
+These winners can be found when the admin hits the _end quarter_ button which will display the top 4 attendances in each grade and then reset everyone's attendance to 0 for the next quarter.
 |
 |
 1st Place